jmmuller/MMVII_topo_course/presentation.md

 The possible orientation constraints are:

-   * \texttt{\#FIX}: the station is axis-aligned, it is verticalized and oriented to North
+   * \texttt{\#FIX}: the station is axis-aligned, it is verticalized and oriented to north
    * \texttt{\#VERT}: the station is verticalized and only horizontal orientation is free
-   * \texttt{\#BASC}: the station orientation has 3 degrees of freedom, meaning non-verticalized and not oriented to North
+   * \texttt{\#BASC}: the station orientation has 3 degrees of freedom, meaning non-verticalized and not oriented to north

 ###
 After a \texttt{\#} line (\texttt{\#FIX}, \texttt{\#VERT} or \texttt{\#BASC}), all the following stations have the new orientation constraint until the next \texttt{\#} line.